Three Hardness Results for Graph Similarity Problems: Abstract

 \section{Abstract}

 Notions of graph similarity provide alternative perspective on the graph isomorphism problem and vice-versa.
-In this paper, we consider measures of similarity arising from mismatch norms as studied in Gervens and Grohe: the edit distance $\delta_\edit$, and the metrics arising from $\ell_p$-operator norms, which we denote by $\delta_p$ and $\delta_{|p|}$.
+In this paper, we consider measures of similarity arising from mismatch norms as studied by Gervens and Grohe \cite{grohe_similarity}: the edit distance $\delta_\edit$, and the metrics arising from $\ell_p$-operator norms, which we denote by $\delta_p$ and $\delta_{|p|}$.
 We address the following question: can these measures of similarity be used to design polynomial-time approximation algorithms for graph isomorphism?
-We show that computing an optimal value of $\delta_\edit$ is \NP-hard on pairs of graphs with the same number of edges.
-In addition, we show that computing optimal values of $\delta_p$ and $\delta_{|p|}$ is \NP-hard even on pairs of $1$-planar graphs with the same degree sequence and bounded degree.
-These two results improve on previous known ones, which did not examine the restricted case where the pairs of graphs are required to have the same number of edges.
+We show that computing the value of $\delta_\edit$ is \NP-hard on pairs of graphs with the same number of edges.
+In addition, we show that computing $\delta_p$ and $\delta_{|p|}$ is \NP-hard even on pairs of $1$-planar graphs with the same degree sequence and bounded degree.
+These results improve on previous known ones.
+Indeed the complexity of computing $\delta_\edit$ has not been considered for pairs of graphs with the same number edges.
+Furthermore, whilst the hardness proof of computing $\delta_p$ and $\delta_{\left|p\right|}$ in \cite{grohe_similarity} extends to pairs of graphs with same number of edges, we strengthen this result by showing hardness on pairs of graph with same degree sequence.
+Our proof involves some technical analysis of the spectra of signed graphs.

-Finally, we study similarity problems on strongly regular graphs and prove some near optimal inequalities with interesting consequences on the computational complexity of graph and group isomorphism.
+Finally, we study similarity problems on strongly regular graphs and prove some quasi-optimal inequalities with interesting consequences on the computational complexity of group isomorphism.